qianngchn/Desktop-Translator/README.md

 Right Click on the left icon to get more setup options.

+## Translate API
+Now program only support Baidu Translate API.

+The built-in API-Key is just for personal debugging only and may exceed the limits so that it can not be used.

+So you need to apply for a API Key at <http://api.fanyi.baidu.com> for free to use.
+Then you can get the api key and modify the `Config.xml` to make the program to run successfully.

 ## Build
 1. Clone the repo using git.
 2. Install Microsoft Visual Studio 2015/2017.